 4. Install Noise-Reducing Windows

-Acoustic laminated glass is designed to reduce external noise intrusion.
-Upgrading to noise-reducing windows and ensuring tight seals around doors and frames helps create a quieter cabin environment.
+Upgrading to acoustic laminated glass can substantially reduce external noise intrusion.
+These windows consist of two layers of glass with a sound-dampening interlayer.
+Ensuring tight seals around doors and window frames also helps to create a quieter cabin environment.

 5. Enhance Vehicle Aerodynamics